 St. Bernards Heartcare Center is Arkansas' leading provider of heartcare services.
-Each day our team of intensive care doctors, cardiologists, heart surgeons, nurses and other healthcare professionals treats patients suffering from all forms of cardiac disease, from common heart problems to life-threatening heart conditions.
+Each day our team of intensive care doctors, cardiologists, heart surgeons, nurses, cardiac rehab techs, and other healthcare professionals treats patients suffering from all forms of cardiac disease, from common heart problems to life-threatening heart conditions.
 Our specially-trained cardiac care clinic staff is available 24 hours a day, seven days a week seeing patients through diagnosis, treatment and cardiac rehabilitation in Jonesboro, AR.
 If you were recently diagnosed with heart disease, or you're looking for highly skilled, compassionate intensive care doctors and heart specialists, you will find the cardiac care you need right here at St. Bernards Heartcare Center in Jonesboro, Arkansas.

 For more information about our cardiac clinic, visit the St. Bernards Heart & Vascular website.